CahootsMalone/interstate-76-stuff/file-format-vehicle-list.md

 2B 00 00 00 01 00 00 00 01 00 00 00 76 78 75 66 6F 00 00 00 00 00 00 00 00 00 00 00
 ```

-The number of vehicles at the start of the file also needs to be updated.
+The number of vehicles at the start of `nitcar.def` also needs to be updated.

 ## Problems